 DDTs are organochlorine insecticides widely used in the past on agricultural crops and to control disease-carrying insects.
 The United States banned the use of DDTs in 1972, except for public health emergencies involving insect diseases and control of body lice.
 Although use of DDTs is limited, it can persist in the environment, adhering strongly to soil particles.
 PCBs are mixtures of up to 209 individual chlorinated compounds (known as congeners).
 In 1976, the manufacturing of PCBs was prohibited because of evidence that they build up in the environment and can cause harmful health effects.
 Similar to DDTs, PCBs adhere to soil and can be transported into watersheds via erosion and stormwater runoff.
 Studies within the watershed indicated that concentrations of DDTs and PCBs in stormwater may exceed human health criteria.
 Therefore, construction sites covered under this General Permit are considered Responsible Dischargers for the Santa Monica Bay Toxics TMDL.

-WLA Translation
+Waste Load Allocation Translation

-The Santa Monica Bay Toxics TDML assigns mass-based waste load allocations (WLAs) of 0.16 g/yr for DDT and 0.82 g/yr for PCBs to be met at the construction site’s discharge location(s) for discharges into Santa Monica Bay.
-The WLAs are based on the aggregate area represented by individual permittees covered under this General Permit, which is roughly 0.56 % of the watershed’s total area.
-Table 73 shows the WLA below.
+The Santa Monica Bay Toxics TDML assigns mass-based waste load allocations of 0.16 g/yr for DDT and 0.82 g/yr for PCBs to be met at the construction site’s discharge location(s) for discharges into Santa Monica Bay.
+The waste load allocations are based on the aggregate area represented by individual permittees covered under this General Permit, which is roughly 0.56 percent of the watershed’s total area.
+Table 73 shows the waste load allocation below.

-Table 73 – Santa Monica Bay Toxics WLAs
+Table 73 – Santa Monica Bay Toxics Waste Load Allocations